 Choche is the legendary birthplace of coffee and lies in the western part of Oromia Region, in the old kingdom of Kaffa (from which coffee possibly takes its name: Kaffa » caffe » café » coffee).
 It is one hour’s drive north of Jimma, a bustling university city of over 200,000.
 Jimma is about 300km southwest of Addis Ababa, Ethiopia’s fast- growing capital.

-In the early years our friendship grew slowly, but now it is a very significant aspect of our activities and also of our lives.
+In the early years our friendship grew slowly, and became a very significant aspect of our activities and also of our lives.
 To begin with, our visits were made possible through the Oromia Coffee Farmers’ Cooperative Union, whose recently retired General Manager, Tadesse Meskela, is known to millions around the world through the film, Black Gold.
 Our friendship with Tadesse started when he presented us with our Fairtrade Town award in March 2005.

 Underpinning our friendship with the coffee farmers of Choche is the common cause of Fairtrade – they as producers of fine arabica coffee sold into the Fairtrade market; we as campaigners promoting Fairtrade.
 Their cooperative was first certified Fairtrade in 2004.
 At that time cooperative membership was small with less than 200 members, and they sold only a tiny amount of the community’s total production into the Fairtrade market.
 This was done through the Oromia Coffee Farmers’ Cooperative Union of which they were, and still are a member.
 The cooperative had just come out of the very tough years of the coffee crisis (see Coffee and Ethiopia) which had very nearly bankrupted it and left many farmers destitute.